sara-nl/griddocs/source/Pages/Advanced/grid_storage.rst

 * :ref:`A personal grid certificate <get-grid-certificate>`
 * :ref:`A VO membership <join-vo>`

-You can access the Grid storage with grid :ref:`storage clients`, through interfaces that speak protocols like SRM, gridftp, GSIdCap or webdav.
+You can access the Grid storage with grid :ref:`storage-clients`, through interfaces that speak protocols like SRM, gridftp, GSIdCap or webdav.
 With these storage clients you can:

 * list directories and files
 * read (download) files